MoonPoet/xaprb-src/content/blog/2006/how-to-monitor-server-load-on-gnulinux.md

 `top` is one of the programs in the `procps` package, along with `ps`, `vmstat`, `w`, `kill`, `free`, `slabtop`, and `skill`.
 All these tools are in a default installation on most distributions.

-`<a href="http://htop.sourceforge.net/">htop</a>` is similar to `top`, except it is mouse-aware, has a color display, and displays little charts to help see statistics at a glance.
+[`htop`](http://htop.sourceforge.net/) is similar to `top`, except it is mouse-aware, has a color display, and displays little charts to help see statistics at a glance.
 It also has some features `top` doesn't have.

 On a somwhat-related note, [mytop](http://jeremy.zawodny.com/mysql/mytop/) is a handy monitor for MySQL servers.
 Take a look at [Jeremy Zawodny's website](http://jeremy.zawodny.com/blog/) while you're there.
 He is a smart cookie.